How We Position Your Business

 Many companies have only vague impressions of what competitors do and claim.
 Without specific knowledge, you can't articulate specific differences.
 You end up competing against a generic "other options" rather than positioning against real alternatives.

-Step 1: Identify Your Actual Competitors
+Step 1: We Identify Your Actual Competitors

 Not every company in your space is a competitor.
 Competitors are the specific alternatives your prospects are actually considering.